steveluper/blackbelt-aks-hackfest/labs/day1-labs/06-monitoring-k8s.md

     ![](img/8-grafana_dashboardimport.png)

-    * Click on the **Upload File** button and browse to the `grafana-dashboard.json` in the `helper-files` directory.
-You can also paste the contents of the json into the text box.
+    * In Cloud Shell, open grafana-dashboard.json using code
+    * Select the contents of the file using Ctrl-A, copy using Ctrl-C and paste into the "Or paste JSON" box
+    * Click the Load button
+    * Select the name of your dashboard and click Import

     ![](img/8-grafana_dashboardid.png)

     * Set the datasource dropdown to the "AKSPrometheus" that was created in the previous step.